Nikoleta-v3/blog/_posts/2018-06-03-soapbox-science-feedback.md

 Finally this year my department, the School of MATHS of Cardiff University, did not fail to participate in the event.
-I myself have been one of this year's speakers and my PhD advisor [Vince Knight](https://twitter.com/drvinceknight) was my assistant.
+I myself have been one of this year's speakers and my PhD supervisor [Vince Knight](https://twitter.com/drvinceknight) was my assistant.
 A total of five other PhD students volunteered for the day:

 - [Emma Aspland](https://www.cardiff.ac.uk/people/research-students/view/967970-)